Pacioretty scores in OT, Golden Knights beat Stars 3-2 - WHIZ News

 Ben Bishop stopped 28 shots for Dallas, which had won three in a row and 10 of 11 home games.

-Fedun, a defenseman activated because John Klingberg was a late scratch for personal reasons, skated backward across the top of the slot and sent a wrist shot over Subban at 15:14 of the first.
+Fedun, a defenseman activated because John Klingberg was a late scratch because of a family illness, skated backward across the top of the slot and sent a wrist shot over Subban at 15:14 of the first.
 Fedun had been a healthy scratch in all six games since Nov.
 26.

+Fedun was informed about an hour before the puck dropped that he would be playing.

+“It doesn’t matter what’s happening behind the scenes in there,” Fedun said.
+“You got to perform and that’s what matters.
+However you go about doing that, you got to find a way to get it done.”

+“A very good first and a very bad second is what you saw,” Stars interim coach Rick Bowness said.
+“I thought it was even in the third.
+We had a great chance in overtime but didn’t capitalize.
+We got caught on a change and they did it.”

+Dallas is 1-0-1 since Bowness took over after head coach Jim Montgomery was fired.

-Karlsson led a resurgence by the Golden Knights.
+Karlsson led the Golden Knight’s resurgence in the second period.
 Bishop stopped Karlsson’s shot from the left faceoff circle 3:35 into the period, but 45 seconds later Karlsson beat the goalie with a snap shot into the left side of the net.
 That tied the game at 1.

 Neither team had a penalty until the Stars’ Blake Comeau went off for hooking at 12:04 of the second.
 Dallas killed the Golden Knights’ power play, with Bishop making three saves.

+“I didn’t know much about him before he came,” Pacioretty said.
+“I knew he was a fast player and he probably didn’t get as much of a chance as he deserved in Washington.
+As you saw tonight, he’s got a phenomenal shot.”

-NOTES: Vegas C Cody Eakin (upper body injury), who previously played for the Stars, missed his seventh straight game. … Jonathan Marchessault’s assist on Karlsson’s goal was his 100th career point. … Neither team scored on its two power plays. … Dallas has killed all 12 penalties in the last five games. … Vegas had no penalties Thursday at St. Louis but had allowed at least one power-play goal in the three games before that. … The Stars recognized former players and new Hockey Hall of Famers Sergei Zubov and Guy Carbonneau in a pregame ceremony.
+NOTES: Vegas C Cody Eakin (upper body injury), who previously played for the Stars, missed his seventh straight game. … Jonathan Marchessault’s assist on Karlsson’s goal was his 100th career point. … Mark Stone and Shea Theodoer each had two assists for Vegas. … Neither team scored on its two power plays. … Dallas has killed all 12 penalties in the last five games. … Vegas had no penalties Thursday at St. Louis but had allowed at least one power-play goal in the three games before that. … The Stars recognized former players and new Hockey Hall of Famers Sergei Zubov and Guy Carbonneau in a pregame ceremony.
 With Ed Belfour, Brett Hull, Mike Modano and Joe Nieuwendyk, six players from Dallas’ only Stanley Cup winner in 1999 are now in the hall.

 UP NEXT